joelcarlson/joelcarlson.github.io/_research/a_mlradiotherapy.md

 The MLC consists of 120 individual leaves, 60 per side.
 Each side consists of 40 inner leaves of 5 mm width, and 20 outer (10 per side) 10 mm leaves.
 The movement of such an MLC is visualized [here](http://joelcarlson.me/2014/12/29/MLC-Movements/).
-During delivery of a plan, the MLC reports it's real time position in the form of "motor counts", which can be converted to millimeters using a manufacturer specified and medical physicist verified constant of proportionality.
+During delivery of a plan, the MLC reports it's real time position in the form of "motor counts", which can be converted to millimetres using a manufacturer specified and medical physicist verified constant of proportionality.

 It has been hypothesized that the MLC is the main contributor of errors which cause plans to fail the verification comparison.